Cloud deployment (AWS, Azure, GCP virtual machines)

 - Setting up IAM roles

-- Preparing for launching EC2 instances
+- Preparing for launching instances

 Deployment process

-Client TLS Configuration
+Client TLS configuration

-nomad tls cert create -client
+nomad tls cert create -clientThis generates the following.

-(Client private key)
+global-client-nomad.pem(client certificate)global-client-nomad-key.pem(client private key)

 Copy certificates to the client instances:

-scp nomad-agent-ca.pem global-client-nomad.pem global-client-nomad-key.pem ubuntu@your-ec2-instance-ip:/etc/nomad.d/tls/
+scp nomad-agent-ca.pem global-client-nomad.pem global-client-nomad-key.pem \

 Remember to keep your private keys secure and implement proper certificate management practices, including regular rotation and secure distribution of certificates to your Nomad clients.

-In your nomad.hcl
+In your nomad.hcl file:

 data_dir = "/opt/nomad/data"